acandrewchow/spotify-api-wrapper/README.md

 ## Requirements
 1. Have Elixir Installed
   - Instructions to install Elixir can be found here: https://elixir-lang.org/install.html
+2. Have Git Installed
+  - Installations to install Git can be found here: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

 ## Prerequisites
 1. Create a Spotify Account